AguaClara/aguaclara/docs/source/guide-user/experimental-design.rst

     print("will require a dilution factor of", round(mL_per_L.magnitude, 3),
     "milliliters of PACl super")
     print("stock per liter of water for the PACl stock.")

+    """
+    Output:
+        A reactor with a system flow rate of 2 milliliter / second , a system PACl concentration of 1.4 milligram / liter , and a PACl stock flow rate of 0.007442 milliliter / second will require a dilution factor of 5.353 milliliters of PACl super stock per liter of water for the PACl stock.
+    """

+Want to try some of this out? **Interact and play with the code** `here <https://colab.research.google.com/drive/1R2gxaF2creyPNXBrDwfsd_z2yx3Skrdf?usp=sharing>`_!